abrie/seqseq9/README.md

 =======

 ### The Sound
 [Here](https://www.youtube.com/watch?v=YKb0v2ULtwU&list=PLqyn9JJjwfUN4gW2cIPBj_nkkEg7kbyLx) are logs of various performances.
-They reflect various algorithmic experiments and were selected by their ability to induce [frission](http://en.wikipedia.org/wiki/Cold_chill) in the author.
+They reflect experimental iterations and were selected by their ability to induce [frission](http://en.wikipedia.org/wiki/Cold_chill) in the author.
 All sounds are made by Logic X instruments and generally use a factory patch.
 The sequences are a synthesis of human and machine, but the drum patterns are man made.

 ### The Code
 The code, as presented, is a framework for experimentation and may not be very useful to third parties.
 No instructions are provided because it is presently too dynamic.
 It is a sandbox for the discovery of algorithmic approaches amendable to an interactive application.
 This repository is thus a log for future reference.